Rationality is like a white cane of the blind

 Meaning equals differences

-One can easily see, that reason is incapable of creative work; the only work it actually does is just eliminating.
-Reasoning shouldn’t thus produce anything that surprises us, because there is nothing in the conclusion of reasoning which would not have been already in its premises.
-Reason is mostly needed in critical situations when we are somehow in danger and should select the strategy of action.
-Strategies are actually for the emergency situations only, the same rules do not apply to life in general—unless we then see the whole life as such.
+One can easily see, that rationality is incapable of creative work; the only work it actually does is just eliminating.
+The reasoning shouldn’t thus produce anything that surprises us, because there is nothing in the conclusion of reasoning which would not have been already in its premises.
+Rationality is mostly needed in critical situations when we are somehow in danger and should select the strategy of action.
+Strategies are actually for emergencies only, the same rules do not apply to life in general—unless we then see the whole life as such.
 Despite that, the essence of reason is, paradoxically, to destroy, not to uncover or reveal things in everyday life.
-Such converse is the result of the cooperation of reason and will: will makes man desperately find ways to feel himself needed and reason works for it by eliminating bad choices.
+Such converse is the result of the cooperation of reason and will: will make man desperately find ways to feel needed and reason works for it by eliminating bad choices.
 Since the task of reason is only to rule out things and not really to look for or face the world, it—or the person through it—can not reach the world as such.
-And because a large part of human conscious activity takes place by “filtering” it through reason, this very large part remains further out of reach “as such” (in a philosophical and psychological sense of the phrase).
+And because a large part of the human conscious activity takes place by “filtering” it through reason, this very large part remains further out of reach “as such” (in a philosophical and psychological sense of the phrase).
 That reality, which the reason abstracts apart from the world is, of course, sufficient for itself, but if a man at the same time trusts his instincts, he often discovers himself in paradoxical situations.
 It should be noted that these paradoxes can’t be eliminated, only the reason can be.

 We see a circle here because our minds simplify our observations.

 This simplification of perception keeps people viable through, firstly, straightening the original observations, then, placing them in the system of conception, and finally, making them “understandable”.
 The task of reason is not a complex one: it is to identify and predict the state and changes of his environment through a couple of means: sorting, abstracting, separating and combining.
 As such, reason helps build us, at least, the sense of time and whereabouts, the self and morality.
-The role of reason is to protect human, but the way it does this, is, however, very mechanical and, compared to instincts, very slow.
-As reason categorizes the world, it converts the reality to a new and manageable entity apart from itself, a sort of substitute world.
+The role of reason is to protect humans, but the way it does this, is, however, very mechanical and, compared to instincts, very slow.
+As reason categorizes the world, it converts reality to a new and manageable entity apart from itself, a sort of substitute world.
 It simplifies the world at the expense of experientiality, i.e., it makes our experiences poorer.
-The very purpose of this is to enable us to survive even in challenging circumstances, and therefore reason supplies our mind with things that it only is able to process.
-Our rational mind accomplishes this by creating a kind of “grids” in the world, grids which help it manage perceptions.
+The very purpose of this is to enable us to survive even in challenging circumstances, and therefore reason supplies our mind with things that it only can process.
+Our rational mind accomplishes this by creating a kind of “grids” in the world, grids that help it manage perceptions.
 “Causes” and “consequences”, which are just such “grids”, allow reason to give simple “values”, or meanings, to reality while it “filters” what it sees, or makes the world “graspable”.
-To us the valuing and simplifying appear as “understanding”.
+To us, valuing and simplifying appear as “understanding”.

 The child does not need theoretical knowledge and cannot use it.
 The child does not store information, he uses everything.
 He learns to act by conditioning, by example, by imitating, and by following.
 All “knowledge” is self-evident to him, meaning he believes everything because he only learns by believing.
 (Believing haunts an adult as a relic of this!)
 The child takes everything for granted.
 Volition is an autopilot that guides learning.
 A prerequisite for learning is the existence of parents (they eliminate choice and responsibility).
-The parents are the ones he follows without questioning.
+The parents are the ones he follows without question.
 Learning is possible naturally and quickly only by believing and trusting 100% of your family.
 It is confidence.
-Parents as a mechanism of mind have been created to act authorities in child’s mind.
+Parents as a mechanism of mind have been created to act as authorities in a child’s mind.
 The child must have authority.